Protecting Sensitive Data in Marketing Campaigns

 • Shuffling techniques shuffle parts of the data, like birth years and days, to preserve utility while masking identities.
 However, this provides weaker protection for smaller datasets.

 • Number and character manipulation alters data by adding or subtracting random values.
-This retains the general pattern but fully masks the original.
+This retains the general pattern but entirely masks the original.
 However, the usefulness of analytics may decline with higher manipulation levels.

 • Data blurring or partial masking reveals parts of data while obscuring sensitive information.
 This balances utility and protection but has limitations for highly unique data.